gjohnen1/neuralhydrology/operational_harz/gefs_10d_sample/DATA_DOCS.md

 *   It loads or initializes a feature scaler (standardization) based on the run mode (train/test).

 ### Step 2: Data Loading (or Cache Retrieval)
-*   **Caching:** The system first checks for a pre-computed Zarr cache (`train_data.zarr`).
+*   **Caching:** The system checks for a pre-computed Zarr cache for each basin (`data/zarr_cache/{basin}.zarr`).
 If found and valid, it loads data directly from the cache to speed up initialization.
-*   **Building from Sources:** If no cache exists, it triggers the build process:
+*   **Building from Sources:** If no cache exists for a basin, it triggers the build process:
     1.  **Historical Data:** Iterates through each basin, loads the corresponding CSV, filters for requested variables, and converts to an xarray Dataset.
     2.  **Forecast Data:**
         *   Loads basin centroids.